 - The recipe files must be configuration independent.
 Those files are common for all configurations, thus it is not possible to do conditional export() to different settings, options, or platforms.
 Do not try to do any kind of conditional export.
-If necessary export all the files necessary for all configurations at once. - The exported files must be small.
-Exporting big files with the recipe will make the resolution of dependencies much slower the resolution. - Only files that are necessary for the evaluation of the conanfile.py recipe must be exported with this method.
+If necessary export all the files necessary for all configurations at once. - The export() method does not receive any information from profiles, not even conf.
+Only the global.conf will be available, and in any case it is not possible to use that conf to define conditionals. - Keep the export() method simple.
+Its intention is to copy files from the user folder to the cache to store those files together with the recipe. - The exported files must be small.
+Exporting big files with the recipe will make the resolution of dependencies much slower the resolution.

+Only files that are necessary for the evaluation of the conanfile.py recipe must be exported with this method.
 Files necessary for building from sources should be exported with the exports_sources attribute or the export_source() method.

-export sources()
+export_sources()